 - Is Social Warfare the right plugin for you?

 Hopefully, you found this short step-by-step tutorial helpful and easy to follow along with.
-Were you able to change your WordPress time zone?
+Were you able to change your WordPress timezone setting?
 Let me know below by letting me if you changed it or if you already knew how to do it before reading this blog post.